nodecraft/crafthead/README.md

 ### Notes on `wrangler preview`

-Due to Mojang API rate limits, it is not possible to use `wrangler preview` to test Craftheads.
+Due to Mojang API rate limits, it is not possible to use `wrangler preview` to test Crafthead.
 You are better off deploying to `workers.dev` instead.
 In the future, a "fake" mode may be introduced where only one head can be scaled as needed.